Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Copyright Notice and Disclaimer ## {#CopyRights}

    Please review these documents
    carefully, as they describe your rights and restrictions with
    respect to this document.
 Code Components extracted from this
    document must include Simplified BSD License text as described
    in Section 4.e of the Trust Legal Provisions and are provided
    without warranty as described in the Simplified BSD License.

    This is a document made available by DASH-IF.
 The technology embodied in this document may involve the use of intellectual property rights, including patents and patent applications owned or controlled by any of the authors or developers of this document.
    No patent license, either implied or express, is granted to you by this document.
 DASH-IF has made no search or investigation for such rights and DASH-IF disclaims any duty to do so.
 The rights and obligations which apply to DASH-IF documents, as such rights and obligations are set forth and defined in the DASH-IF Bylaws and IPR Policy including, but not limited to, patent and other intellectual property license rights and obligations.
 A copy of the DASH-IF Bylaws and IPR Policy can be obtained at http://dashif.org/.

    The material contained herein is provided on an AS IS basis.
 The authors and developers of this material and DASH-IF
    hereby disclaim all other warranties and conditions, either express, implied or statutory, including, but not limited to, any (if any) implied
    warranties, duties or conditions of merchantability, of fitness for a particular purpose, of accuracy or completeness of responses, of workmanlike effort, and of lack of negligence.
    In addition, this document may include references to documents and/or
    technologies controlled by third parties.
    Those third party documents and technologies may be subject to third party
    rules and licensing terms.
 No intellectual property license, either implied or express, to any third party material is granted to you by this document or DASH-IF.
    DASH-IF makes no warranty whatsoever for such third party material.

 # Introduction # {#Introduction}

-   The main goal of this specification is to define the interoperability point between an [=ingest source=] and a [=receiving entity=] that typically reside in the cloud or the network.
-While this specification does not impose any new constraints or requirements to clients that consume streams using any defined streaming protocol, the preferred streaming protocol is [[!MPEGDASH]].
+   The main goal of this specification is to define the interoperability points between an [=ingest source=] and a [=receiving entity=] that typically reside in the cloud.
+While this specification does not impose any new constraints or requirements to clients that consume media streams using any defined streaming protocol, the preferred streaming protocol is DASH.

-   Live media ingest happens between an [=ingest source=], such as a [=live encoder=] and a [=receiving entity=].
+   Live media ingest happens between an [=ingest source=] such as a [=live encoder=] and a [=receiving entity=].
-   Examples of such a [=receiving entity=] could be a media packager, streaming origin or a content delivery network (CDN).
+   The [=receiving entity=] could be a media packager, streaming origin or a content delivery network (CDN).
-   The combination of ingest sources and receiving entities
-   is common in practical video streaming deployments.
-   In such deployments, media processing functionality is distributed between the ingest sources and receiving entities.
+   The combination of ingest sources and receiving entities is common in practical video streaming deployments, where media processing functionality isdistributed between the ingest sources and receiving entities.
 Nevertheless, in such deployments, interoperability between
-   ingest sources and downstream processing
-   entities can sometimes be challenging.
+   ingest sources and downstream processing entities can sometimes be challenging.
    This challenge comes from the fact that
-   there are multiple levels of interoperability to be considered.
-   This challenge also comes from the fact that each vendor has a different view of what is expected/preferred as well as how various technical specifications apply.

-   For example, the network protocol for transmission
-   of data and the setup of the connectivity are important.
+   there are multiple levels of interoperability to be considered and vendors may have a different view of what is expected/preferred as well as how various technical specifications apply.
+First of all, the choice for the data transmission protocol, and connection establishing and tearing down are important.
+Handling premature/unexpected disconnects and recovering from failovers are also critical.
-   This includes schemes for establishing the ingest
-   connection, handling disconnects and failures,
-   providing procedures for reliably sending and receiving the data, and timely resolution of hostnames.

    A second level of interoperability lies
    with the media container and coded media formats.